taigaio/taiga-contrib-gitlab-auth/.github/ISSUE_TEMPLATE/bug_report.md

   Please, make sure to look through existing issues(https://tree.taiga.io/project/taiga/issues) to see whether your bug has already been submitted.
   Describe the bug with as much detail as possible to make it easier for us to fix it.
 If you share any configuration, please, ensure you redact all your credentials.
   -->

-**Choose one**
-- [ ] I cannot work with Taiga and I don’t have any workaround
-- [ ] It’s difficult to work with Taiga and I don’t have any workaround
-- [ ] It’s difficult to work with Taiga but I have a workaround

 **Describe the bug**
 <!--